hapijs/hapi/docs/Reference.md

 - `tail` `remove` `last` - the last request tail was removed.
 Includes the tail name and id.
 - `tail` `remove` `error` - failed to remove a request tail (already removed).
 Includes the tail name and id.
-- `state` `error` - the request included an invalid cookie.
-Includes the cookie name.
+- `state` `error` - the request included an invalid cookie or cookies.
+Includes the cookies and error details.
 - `state` `response` `error` - the response included an invalid cookie which prevented generating a valid header.
 Includes the error.
 - `payload` `error` - failed processing the request payload.
 Includes the error.